Free shipping on orders over $99

 How Does Ivermectin Work?

-Ivermectin's antiparasitic action operates through a sophisticated mechanism that specifically targets invertebrate nerve and muscle cells.
-The medication works by binding selectively to glutamate-gated chloride ion channels found in invertebrate nerve and muscle cells.
-This binding causes an influx of chloride ions into the cells, leading to hyperpolarization of the cell membrane.
-The result is paralysis and death of the parasite, effectively eliminating the infection from the body.
+Ivermectin exerts its antiparasitic effects through a unique mechanism of action that selectively targets invertebrate nerve and muscle cells while sparing mammalian cells.
+The drug binds with high affinity to glutamate-gated chloride ion channels present in the nerve and muscle cells of invertebrates, including parasitic worms and arthropods.
+This binding causes an influx of chloride ions into the cells, resulting in hyperpolarization of the nerve or muscle cell membrane.
+The hyperpolarization leads to paralysis and eventual death of the parasite, effectively eliminating the infection.

 Benefits of Ivermectin